-Members are available on a timely basis to attend meetings and are adequately prepared for the duties expected of them.
+• Members are available on a timely basis to attend meetings and are adequately prepared for the duties expected of them.

-3.13 Overview of Consent Process for New Programs and Renewals

-1. Ministry

-• Determines whether the application falls under the Act.

-2. Minister

-• Decides, for each application that falls under the Act, whether and how to refer it to PEQAB.

-- Reviews the application - Does research to identity potential External Expert Review Panel members - Posts the application on the PEQAB website.

-4. Board (PEQAB)

-- Reviews the application

-- Determines a review strategy

-- Appoints an External Expert Review Panel (EERP).

-5. External Expert Review Panel

-- · Reviews the submission against PEQAB Standards and benchmarks - Attends a site visit at the applicant institution - Submits a written Report to PEQAB.

-- Attends the site visit at the applicant institution - Provides the Panel Report to the applicant for Response - Receives the applicant's Response to the Report - Prepares the application, the Panel Report, the applicant's Response and any additional information required to formulate a draft recommendation for Board consideration.

-7. Board (PEQAB)

-• Determines a recommendation to the Minister.

-- Distributes the PEQAB Final Report to Ministry, the applicant and the EERP - Posts the date of the Board's recommendation on its website.
+3.13 Overview of Consent Process for New Programs and Renewals 1.
+Ministry • Determines whether the application falls under the Act.
+2. Minister Decides, for each application that falls under the Act, whether and how to refer it to PEQAB.
+7 3.
+PEQAB Secretariat Reviews the application Does research to identity potential External Expert Review Panel members Posts the application on the PEQAB website.
+4. Board (PEQAB) Reviews the application Determines a review strategy Appoints an External Expert Review Panel (EERP). Р 5.
+External Expert Review Panel E Q A B Reviews the submission against PEQAB Standards and benchmarks Attends a site visit at the applicant institution Submits a written Report to PEQAB.
+6. PEQAB Secretariat Orients the Panel to PEQAB's Standards, benchmarks and process Attends the site visit at the applicant institution Provides the Panel Report to the applicant for Response Receives the applicant's Response to the Report Prepares the application, the Panel Report, the applicant's Response and any additional information required to formulate a draft recommendation for Board consideration.
+7. Board (PEQAB) Determines a recommendation to the Minister.
+8. PEQAB Secretariat Distributes the PEQAB Final Report to Ministry, the applicant and the EERP Posts the date of the Board's recommendation on its website.
+8. Minister ↓ ↓ Considers PEQAB's recommendation and any public policy or financial issues that may flow from the granting of a consent Communicates the decision about consent to the applicant and to PEQAB.
+9. PEQAB Secretariat Posts PEQAB's recommendation and the Minister's decision on PEQAB's web-

-8. Minister

-- Considers PEQAB's recommendation and any public policy or financial issues that may flow from the granting of a consent - Communicates the decision about consent to the applicant and to PEQAB.